Progress updates

 The Victorian Government recognises that talking to, and deeply listening to victim-survivors, their families, and affected communities is key to implementing these reforms successfully.
 We are committed to ensuring that their voices are heard and that all community members who want to be involved are able to participate in a safe and inclusive way.

-Some key consultation activities include:
+Some key consultation activities have included:

-• formation of a Community Reference Group, including members with lived and living experience of child sexual abuse in Victorian government schools, as well as sector advocates, providers and experts, to inform the broad range of consultation and co-design activities.
+- The formation of a Community Reference Group, including members with lived and living experience of child sexual abuse in Victorian government schools, as well as sector advocates, providers and experts, to inform the broad range of consultation and co-design activities.

-• hosting a range of in-person community consultations with victim-survivors and their loved ones or former classmates impacted by historical sexual abuse at Beaumaris Primary School to understand what a process towards acknowledgement and a memorial might mean to them.
+- Hosting a range of in-person community consultations with victim-survivors and their loved ones or former classmates impacted by historical sexual abuse at Beaumaris Primary School to understand what a process towards acknowledgement and a memorial might mean to them.

-• individual meetings and conversations between the Department of Education and people with lived experience expertise and other expertise to help inform and shape the Department of Education’s implementation of the reforms they are responsible for.
+- Individual meetings and conversations between the Department of Education and people with lived experience expertise and other expertise to help inform and shape the Department of Education’s implementation of the reforms they are responsible for.

-Register your interest in participating
+Stay informed or register your interest in participating

 Provide feedback